 Requests for merit increases, promotions, and classification changes become effective at the beginning of the pay period in which the requests are submitted.

-XVIII.
+XIX.
 Compensation & Employment Contacts:

 Employment and Salary for Student Assistants: